ufz/ogs/web/content/docs/benchmarks/heatconduction/heatconduction-soil-freezing/index.md

 {{< img src="T-over_lines_(OGS_vs_FF++).png" >}}
 Here, origin of the horizontal axis on the right plot corresponds to line's origin.
 For the selected lines, the compared data seems identical point-wise, thus supporting the quantitative similarity of the OGS and FF++ results observed earlier.

-> ### Remark
+### *Remark*

->
-> In the corresponding OGS project file {{< data-link "2D_Soil_freezing_round_BHE/m16m15projectB.prj" >}} the time discretization is different for the "real case study" whose results are presented in the documentation and for the "cmake-TEST" case, and must be altered manually.
+In the corresponding OGS project file [`m16m15projectB.prj`](https://gitlab.opengeosys.org/ogs/ogs/-/blob/master/Tests/Data/Parabolic/T/2D_Soil_freezing_round_BHE/m16m15projectB.prj) the time discretization is different for the "real case study" whose results are presented in the documentation and for the `ctest` case, and must be altered manually.